-- > Explaining what their strengths and difficulties are. - > Contributing to setting targets or outcomes. - > Attending review meetings. - > Giving feedback on the effectiveness of interventions.
+- > Explaining what their strengths and difficulties are - > Contributing to setting targets or outcomes - > Attending review meetings - > Giving feedback on the effectiveness of interventions

-The pupil's views will be considered when making decisions that affect them, whenever possible.
+The pupil's views will be taken into account in making decisions that affect them, whenever possible.

-7. SEN information report (SIR)
+7. SEN information report